Regnareb/Templatejekyllminimal/_pages/how-to-install.md

 <div class="notice">{{ notice-2 | markdownify }}</div>

-If everything is working fine, it should show that window on the next start of Houdini:
+If everything works fine, it should show that window on the next start of Houdini:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first_launch.png" alt="">